-There are usually two places to look if you are facing network issues —
+There are usually two places to look at if you are facing network issues:

-If the Internet is not working on all the devices connected to the WiFi network, then chances are there is a problem with your router /modem.
-You can also look at ADSL cable to see if it’s broken or twisted.
+If the Internet is not working on all the devices connected to the network, then chances are there is a problem with your Router/Modem.
+You can also have a quick look at the ADSL cable to see if it’s broken or twisted.

-Fix — WiFi Connected But No Internet Access
+Fix Wi-Fi Connected But No Internet Access Error

-Yes, I know how it sound and chances are most of you have already done this couple of times, but if haven’t then you should.
+I know how it sounds and chances are most of you have already done this couple of times, but if you haven’t then you should.

-The good ol’ reboot is a fix to many software problems and network issues.
-Turn off both router and modem (if they are separate) and wait for 30 seconds before restarting them again.
+The good old reboot forces the network devices to refresh their IP tables and reload the configuration files.
+Turn off both the router and the modem (in case you have one).
+Next, wait for 30 seconds before restarting them again.
 Additionally, you should also restart your PC to ensure things are clean.
 Once all the devices are reset, try connecting again to see if it works.

 2. Check Modem Lights

 There might be a problem with your internet connection instead of the devices connected.
-To confirm, check the “Internet light” on the router and make sure it’s working.
-Additionally, ensure there is no unusual behavior; such as extraordinary light flickering.
+To confirm, check the WAN light on the router and make sure it’s blinking.
+Make sure the WAN light is not constantly on or completely off.

-Ideally, the DSL lights should be ON (or turn green in some routers), and the WiFi indicator lights should blink.
-If you are not sure how to check, contact your ISP customer care services.
-Confirm what’s wrong with the Internet and how much time it may take to fix it if the problem is at their end.
+Ideally, the DSL lights should be ON or green in few cases, and the Wi-Fi indicator lights should blink.
+If you are not sure how to check, contact your ISP’s customer care service and confirm the ongoing internet issue.
+Ask them how much time will it take to fix the problem.